Demographics of Vatican City: Sport

 Vatican City is not a member of the International Olympic Committee and does not participate in the Olympic Games.
 However, it has taken part in other international sporting events, such as the World Cycling Championships, the Championships of the Small States of Europe, and the Mediterranean Games.
 The nation has its own athletics association, Vatican Athletics.

-Football in Vatican City is overseen by the Vatican Amateur Sports Association, which organizes the national championship, known as the Vatican City Championship.
+Association football in Vatican City is overseen by the Vatican Amateur Sports Association, which organizes the national championship, known as the Vatican City Championship.
 This league includes eight teams, such as FC Guardia, representing the Swiss Guard, along with teams from the police and museum guard.
 The association also manages the Coppa Sergio Valci and the Vatican Supercoppa.
 Additionally, it oversees the Vatican City national football team, which is not affiliated with either UEFA or FIFA.

 Economics

 The economy of Vatican City is primarily funded through the sale of stamps, coins, medals, and tourist souvenirs, alongside museum admission fees and publication sales.
 In 2016, Vatican City employed a total of 4,822 people.

 Vatican City receives subsidies from the Italian state, including a free water supply, tax exemptions, and other forms of dedicated public funding.

 Vatican City issues its own coins and stamps and has used the euro as its currency since January 1, 1999, through the Council Decision 1999/98 with the European Union.
 While euro banknotes are not issued by the Vatican, it began issuing euro coins on January 1, 2002.
 The issuance of these coins is tightly limited by treaty, with slightly higher allowances in years of a papal change.
 Due to their limited availability, Vatican euro coins are popular among collectors.

 As of 2021, Vatican City reported budgeted revenue of €770 million, expenditures of €803 million, and a resulting deficit of €33 million.
 Vatican City’s industries include printing, the production of a limited amount of mosaics, and the manufacture of staff uniforms, along with global banking and financial operations.

 Electricity is partially generated by solar panels, which produce up to 442 MWh, with the remainder supplied by Italy.